jalik/js-schema/README.md

 For example, a person has a name, age, gender and so on... some information are required while others are optional.
 Schemas are a powerful way to describe structures of data and define constraints to validate objects.

+It can be used for:
+- validate data
+- parse data
+- clean data

 ## Creating a schema